 Information listed in item 3 constitutes the "Cover Letter" mentioned in Section 6 of the online application form.
 The Essay and the Cover Letter are one and the same.

 4. Two letters of recommendation: These letters should come from individuals who are familiar with the student's academic or work performance, such as faculty or supervisor, and who can comment on their suitability for this program.
 Requests for these letters of recommendation will be sent automatically from the online web application system via e-mail to the two recommenders listed in the application.
-The recommenders will be given instructions for submitting the letters of recommendation to the online system.
+Only after you complete your own online application will the recommenders be given instructions for submitting the letters of recommendation directly to the online system.

 The intern selection process will be performed by a panel of NIH scientists using a scoring system based on the information submitted in the four items of the application.